Blog

 Sunday 10th October 2021

 New data suggests breastfeeding women who have been infected with Covid-19 continue to secrete virus-neutralising antibodies into their milk for up to 10 months.
 Besides emphasising the important role breastfeeding could play in helping to protect infants from the disease, researchers believe that such antibodies could be used to treat people with severe Covid-19, preventing their condition from getting worse.
 Although young children are less at risk of developing severe Covid-19 than older people or those with underlying health conditions, approximately one in 10 infants under the age of one will require significant hospital care if they become infected.
-"This is the breastfeeding population,…
+"This is the breastfeeding population, so knowing if there are antibodies in the milk, how long they'll be protective after…

 view more »